kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 [Tom Johnson's GitHub Repo](https://github.com/tomjoht/documentation-theme-jekyll) as the outgrowth of over 40 active contributors' joint effort.
-According to the theme's owner, "<font face="Lora">[t]his theme has undergone several major iterations, and now it’s fairly stable and full of all the features that [he] need[s].</font>" Although the theme is primarily intended for hosting documentations (e.g. one for an open-source Python library), still I found it excellent if adapted or customized for the purpose of personal tech blog, if redundant functionality modules are removed.
+According to the theme's owner, "<font face="Lora">[t]his theme has undergone several major iterations, and now it’s fairly stable and full of all the features that [he] need[s].</font>" Although the theme is primarily intended for hosting documentation pages (e.g. one for an open-source Python library), still I found it excellent when adapted or customized for the purpose of personal tech blog, if redundant functionality modules are removed.

 ## Hierarchy Of This Site
 ### Where To Find Public Pages